How to Claim Against Close Brothers Finance: Step-by-Step Guide

 • Loan Agreement – A copy of the full contract.

-• Communications – This can be any conversation you had with your lender, including Emails, messages, or letters
+• Communications – This can be any conversation you had with your lender, including emails, messages, or letters

 • Financial Records – Bank statements showing payments.